How veterinary medicines can be advertised.

 - Authorised Veterinary Medicine – General Sales List (AVM-GSL)

-The Veterinary Medicines Regulations sets out the restrictions and who may advertise veterinary medicines.
+The Veterinary Medicines Regulations (VMR) sets out the restrictions on who may advertise veterinary medicines and to what audience.

-If you’re concerned about an advert you’ve seen for a veterinary medicinal product, report it to the VMD email@example.com.
+If you think an advert for a veterinary medicine doesn’t comply with the VMR, report it to the VMD’s Enforcement team by emailing: email@example.com.

 - mail shot emails to customers

 - website banners or pop ups

 - sponsored banners on internet search engines

 - text providing information about animal illnesses that specifically promotes a particular veterinary medicine

 What is not considered advertising

 Educational information aimed at giving a balanced overview of a disease and all available treatments may be made available to the general public as long as: